 Most people say that Question #2 is really tricky for artists and those who offer luxury products.
 But most of us are offering a luxury product.
 Because we aren’t selling the cheapest, most basic solution on the market to provide food, water, and shelter.
 (Seth Godin explains this way better in his book, This is Marketing*.)

-For example, I pretty much constantly wear Zelma Rose jewelry.
-And part of the reason that I wear it is the story that Lisa’s jewelry helps me tell about who I want to think I am.
+Before I hit the road in my RV full-time, my most common accessory was a piece by Zelma Rose.
+And part of the reason that I wore it is the story that Lisa’s jewelry helps me tell about myself.

 Her jewelry helps me make connections with creative people.
 I can always spot them in a room based on if they notice what I’m wearing and the questions they ask about it.